 You Have Committed Serious Immigration Offenses

-DACA is a purely discretionary protection from deportation.
+DACA is a purely discretionary form of protection from deportation.
 That means that USCIS may disqualify applicants who have serious immigration violations in their history or have committed several offenses, such as multiple reentries, as well as immigrants who have been deported in the past.

 If the DACA program ends at some later date (due perhaps to a change of presidential administration or the passage of a contrary immigration law) certain immigrants who have submitted this information may be subject to scrutiny from the immigration enforcement authorities in the future.